ahungry/cl-protobufs/cl-protobufs.rst

  - Parse an existing .proto file into a set of model objects.
  - Convert a set of related CLOS classes into a set of model objects.
- - Compile a ``proto:define-proto`` macro call into a set of model objects.
+ - Compile a ``proto:define-schema`` macro call into a set of model objects.

 It also provides two ways to convert the model objects into outputs: